Iceland (supermarket): Dispute over the trademark "Iceland"

 Iceland Foods Ltd has been accused by the government of Iceland of engaging in abusive behaviour by trademarking the name of the country, and of "harass[ing] Icelandic companies and even the Icelandic tourism board" by pursuing legal action against Icelandic companies which use the name of their country in their trading names.
 In November 2016, the Icelandic government filed a legal challenge at the European Union Intellectual Property Office (EUIPO) to have the company's trademark invalidated "on the basis that the term 'Iceland' is exceptionally broad and ambiguous in definition, often rendering the country's firms unable to describe their products as Icelandic".
 The Iceland Magazine noted that:

 Iceland Foods was founded in 1970, but only acquired the Europe-wide trademark registration of "Iceland" in 2005.
 According to the Sagas Iceland, the nation was established in 874.
 It is an insult to common sense to maintain that the supermarket chain has a stronger claim to the trademark than the country.

-In April 2019, The EUIPO invalidated the Iceland trademark.
+In April 2019, the EUIPO invalidated the Iceland trademark.
+The EU's general court struck down an appeal in 2025, and this was welcomed by Þorgerður Katrín Gunnarsdóttir, Iceland's minister for foreign affairs.